 - eCPSU: effective cost per swipe up

-You can also export any data that you want — you can customize the metrics that you want to see, the duration of time for which you’d like the report, and export the result as a CSV or PDF:
+And in the lower “Results” portion of the Dashboard view, results can be broken down into individual campaigns, ad sets, or all ads.You can also export any data that you want — you can customize the metrics that you want to see, determine the duration of time for which you’d like the report, and export the result as a CSV or PDF:

-The same metrics categories that are displayed on the Ad Manager site’s Dashboard view are displayed on the app.
+The same metrics categories that are displayed on the Ads Manager site’s Dashboard view are displayed on the app.

-To access these metrics on the app, tap on Snap Ads under Settings and select your company account.
+From the Mobile Dashboard, you can also review pending, rejected, and completed ads, not just active ones.To access these metrics on the app, tap on Snap Ads under Settings and select your company account.

-Snapchat’s Ad Manager vs. Facebook Ad Manager
+Snapchats Ads Manager vs. Facebook Ads Manager

-But how do Snapchat’s ad analytics stack up against competitors?
+But how do Snapchats ad analytics stack up against competitors?